 The area has a strong history and practice of local control of marine resources.
 Traditionally, the local people can also temporarily close the fishery if they decide the fish population is declining.
 The penalty for violations is confiscation of the poacher’s boat, engine, gear, and fish—so poachers know that fishing illegally means taking a potentially ruinous risk.

-Local authorities, who are vitally interested in enforcing use restrictions for the long-term health of the fisheries, requested the ranger station.
+Local authorities, who strongly support enforcing use restrictions for the long-term health of the fisheries, requested the ranger station.
 Our nonprofit partner for the project is the Micronesia Conservation Trust.